Could SMART Fitness Goals Change The Way You Train?

 Similarly, if you decide to commit to five evening workouts at the gym per week when it doesn't suit your lifestyle (for example, if you have a young family, a busy job or a lot of social commitments), then this might not be a relevant or realistic goal for you.

 Be sure to challenge yourself with your goals while also making sure they suit your lifestyle.

 Goals should be time-specific

-Setting a start time and deadline for your goal is important.
+Setting a start time and deadline is a great way to stay on track.
 This allows you to work out a plan to achieve the goal by breaking it into daily actions and marking your progress by acknowledging smaller milestones, and celebrating when you finally achieve it!

-When you set yourself a realistic time-frame, it’s easier to plan and schedule the time you’ll need to dedicate towards achieving your goal, and you’re more likely to be motivated to work towards a specific deadline.
+When you set yourself a realistic time frame, it’s easier to plan ahead and schedule the time you’ll need to dedicate towards achieving your goal, and you’re more likely to be motivated to work towards a specific deadline.

 Regularly reassess your progress